Matheus2212/js-validation-notification/README.md

 * data-required: Accepts only the text that should display when the field is empty/unchecked;
 * data-required-email: Accepts the text message when the field is empty and when the email is invalid;
+* data-required-cpf: Accepts the text message when the field is empty and when the cpf is invalid;
+* data-required-cnpj: Accepts the text message when the field is empty and when the cnpj is invalid;
+* data-required-cep: Accepts the text message when the field is empty and when the cep is invalid;
 * data-required-function: Accepts the function, giving this = input field, the message when field is empty and the message when the function returns false.
 * (in development) data-required-if: I'm still trying to figure out how to set this and to define a syntax here.
 It will make the field required, only if a certain condition is attended to.